coresoftwaredesign/rummy-vision-pro-doc/README.md

 The initial proof of concept was designed around a Yolo4-tiny convolutional neural network trained and implemented via the [Darknet Framework](https://github.com/pjreddie/darknet).
 Windows and Android proof-of-concept apps were built using the model.
 However, there were multiple issues integrating OpenCV, NVidia CUDA and the Android hardware.

 Next, a EfficientDet-Lite2 model from the [TensorFlow-Lite Framework](https://www.tensorflow.org/lite/android) was evaluated.
-The EfficientDet-Lite2 model was selected as it provided a reasonable frame rate while still minimizing the size for mobile.
+The EfficientDet-Lite2 model was selected as it offered a reasonable frame rate while still minimizing the size required by mobile apps.

 | Model architecture | Size(MB)* | Latency(ms)** | Average Precision*** |